- ABCs of Quality in ECE

 Quality services are commonly regarded as all services that are licensed with the Ministry of Education and regulated.
 Services not licensed (under the Education regulations), at least partially funded by government, and reviewed by the Education Review Office are typically treated as falling outside of the definition of quality early childhood education.
 The definition of quality early childhood education comes down to what settings for the delivery of early childhood education are politically valued most, as the actual quality of informal services in practice for children may be similar to, or better than, some licensed services.

-2. Union Workforce Perspective
+2. Workforce / Professional / Union Perspective

 From the perspective of teachers quality early childhood education is defined as services that employ qualified and registered teachers, financially support teachers in their on-going professional learning through course and conference attendance, provide non-contact time for teachers, are well-resourced, and have higher adult-child ratios and smaller group size than the minimum government licensing standards.